Week 6 - Cloud and Azure Essentials

 Total ~€13/month

 Almost all the cost comes from the Postgres server, because it runs 24/7 whether your pipeline uses it or not.
-Blob storage and Container App Jobs are nearly free at this scale.
+Blob storage and Container App Jobs are nearly free at this scale because they are serverless: you pay only for the seconds the job actually runs.

 Which resources bill when idle